 This is only a preview of the course.
 Although it includes all course content, it will not grade responses or provide feedback to students.
-To use the course with your students, click here to request an instructor account.
+Want to learn more?
+Request a demo with a CourseKata instructor..

 Course Preview